 The procedures, which we follow, have been laid down by the Local Safeguarding Children's Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 If you want to know more about our procedures, please speak to a member of the Safeguarding Team..

-The school’s Child Protection, Safeguarding and e-Safety Policy can all be found on the school website in our school policies section.
+The school’s Child Protection, Safeguarding and On-line Safety Policy can all be found on the school website in our school policies section.

 Our named Governor for Safeguarding is Mrs Liz Hynds.